Melissa Gilliam – Prosecuting Attorney

 I have a question about my case.
 Who do I talk to?

 Us!
 While our attorneys are quite busy with their respective caseloads, we are committed to keeping our victim’s informed of what is happening.
-Call us; we may not be able to take your call immediately, but we will take a message and the assigned attorney or their secretary will call you back depending on the kinds of questions you may have.
-You can also email us at email@example.com and we will forward your email to the appropriate person to reply!
+Call us; we may not be able to take your call immediately, but we will take a message and the assigned attorney or their secretary will call you back depending on the kind of questions you may have.
+You can also email us at firstname.lastname@example.org and we will forward your email to the appropriate person to reply!

 I received a traffic citation.
 How can I get a recommendation?